 Looking for an AI UX Research tool for faster analysis?
 Check out Looppanel for Free

-10 Best AI UX Research Tools
+10 Best AI UX research tools

 1. Looppanel

-- 90%+ accurate transcripts, ready in 3-5 minutes
+- 90%+ accurate transcripts across 17 languages ready in 3-5 minutes.

-How to Use Looppanel AI for User Research: Looppanel is an AI-powered analysis and repository solution built by User Researchers for User Research.
+How to use Looppanel AI for user research: Looppanel is an AI-powered analysis and repository solution built by user researchers for user research.
 80% of traditional repositories fail because they slow user research down and require a lot of manual maintenance.
 The extra work means teams eventually abandon repositories and go back to excel sheets and Miro boards.
+Looppanel is built to automate the manual, tedious parts of a researcher's workflow so they can:

 - Analyze data 10x faster